AlliBalliBaba/MazeGenerator-and-Pathfinder/README.md

 paths to the ending I randomly removed walls in the maze.

 ## Simple Pathfinder
-The simple pathfinder checks every adjacent cell randomly until it reaches the end.
-This method is quite inefficient, but it most often gives the shortest path, since most cells are explored.
+The simple pathfinder randomly checks all available paths at the same time until it reaches the end.
+This method is quite inefficient, but it most often returns the shortest path, since many cells in the maze are explored.

 ## A* Pathfinder
 The A* algorithm stores all adjacent nodes to the current path in a sorted list.
 The nodes with the lowest f-value